crossbario/autobahn-js/doc/index.rst

 :doc:`gettingstarted` gives a brief overview of requirements,  how to get |ab|, and where to get an application router which you need to route the application traffic of your JavaScript application.

-The :doc:`tutorial` takes you step-by-step through a simple sample application that introduces both RPC and PubSub.
+The :doc:`programming` gives an overview of how to connect your application components, and do basic RPC and PubSub.

 The :doc:`examples overview page <examples_overview>` lists code examples covering a broader range of uses cases and advanced WAMP features.